KCAC’s roots are in gatherings of artists in their studio looking to connect and uplift the arts in KC.

 KCAC is a registered Safe Space with the Safe Space Alliance and we thank you for helping make KCAC a space where all are welcome.

-Working and collaborating in Kansas City; unceded ancestral land belonging to the Kiikaapoi (Kickapoo), Wazhazhe (Osage), Washtáge Moⁿzháⁿm (Kaw/Kanza), and Očeti Šakówiŋ (Sioux) people.
-Indigenous people are the past, present, and future of this land.
+• We acknowledge that we are on the unceded ancestral land of the Kiikaapoi (Kickapoo), Wazhazhe (Osage), Washtáge Moⁿzháⁿm (Kaw/Kanza), and Očeti Šakówiŋ (Sioux) peoples.
+Indigenous peoples are the past, present, and future of this land.